jameshy/pgdump-aws-lambda/README.md

 If you supply `USE_IAM_AUTH` with a value of `true`, the `PGPASSWORD` var may be omitted in the CloudWatch event.
 If you still provide it, it will be ignored.

-Don't forget to make sure that the lambda-execution-role thas the right IAM-rds policy attached to it.

 ## Developer

 #### Bundling a new `pg_dump` binary